QAutofamily/QAutoLibrary/README.md

 # QAutoLibrary

-QAutofamily testing framework library.
-To be used as RobotFramework testing library and collection of web-testing tools for python.

 QAutoLibrary is an extension for RobotFramework and Python, providing automation tools and RPA (Robotic Process Automation) libraries.

 ## Getting Started